pdxiv/claude-adventure/scott-adams-engine.md

 To implement a Scott Adams interpreter, you first need to parse the game data file:

 1. Read the header information
-2. Load actions, vocabulary, rooms, messages, and items
+2. Load actions, vocabulary, rooms, messages, and objects
-3. Initialize game state (player location, item locations, etc.)
+3. Initialize game state (player location, object locations, etc.)

 The format follows this sequence: